wp-plugins/gotmls/readme.txt

 = Why should I register? =

 If you register on [GOTMLS.NET](http://gotmls.net/) you will have access to new definitions of "Know Threats" and added features like automatic removal and patches for specific security threats and vulnerabilities like timthumb.
-Otherwise, this plugin only scans for "Potential Threats" on your site, it would still be up to you to identify the good from the bad and remove them accoudingly.
+Otherwise, this plugin only scans for "Potential Threats" on your site, it would still be up to you to identify the good from the bad and remove them accordingly.

 == Screenshots ==